 It is our governing body's policy that all schools display the Four Critical Actions for Schools: Responding to Incidents, Disclosures and Suspicions of Child Abuse diagram in staffrooms and other strategic areas of the school to ensure all school staff are aware of the actions to take as soon as they witness a child protection incident, receive a disclosure or form a reasonable suspicion or belief that a child has been, or is at risk of being, abused.

 Staff awareness and training

 All teachers, mandatory reporters and all other staff at St. Christopher's will be made aware of and receive training in relation to their mandatory reporting obligations.
-The school's procedures and process for ensuring that staff are aware of their obligations and the consequences for failing to comply with those obligations are set out in Child Abuse Support Resource 3.

 Responding to and reporting child protection concerns